 Enter the spacious & welcoming foyer with wood flooring, 11-foot ceilings and an impressive walnut staircase winding to the restful guestrooms.
 The beautiful parlor, with pretty bay windows, sits off the foyer and has huge pocket doors that lead to the lively Orchard Room.
 It is the perfect gathering space.
 The cozy wood stove frames an ornate antique mirrored mantle and invites you to sit a spell around her warmth and cozy up to read, or catch a game on the Inn's big screen TV.

 The many Inn's common areas are to be used and enjoyed!

-You can step outside on the large covered porch and enjoy the glider while overlooking the perennial gardens.
+You can step outside on the large covered porch and enjoy the glider, lounge chairs or bistro table and chairs while overlooking the perennial gardens.